lunpa/lunpa.github.io/_projects/1_project.md

 </div>

 <div class="caption">
-    Please click this link to view more details about this project from our website: https://2024.igem.wiki/squirrel-beijing-ii/index.html.
+    Please click this link to view more details about this project from our website: <a href="https://2024.igem.wiki/squirrel-beijing-ii/index.html">https://2024.igem.wiki/squirrel-beijing-ii/index.html</a>.
 </div>